 Let’s be clear.
 You shouldn’t bring enough shoes to fill up an entire shoe organizer.
 However, they serve more than one purpose.
 Hang it over the bathroom door and you have a perfect place to put small items like deodorant, shampoo bottles, sunscreen bottles, and anything else.
 This way you don’t have to take up valuable counter space in the small ship bathrooms.
 You can find them for less than $10 on Amazon.

 If you want to spend any time on the beach, then you have to get this beach blanket.
 It’s micofiber cloth means that it packs up small and light — saving valuable space.
 What we like most is the size.
-It’s so much larger than simply laying down a couple of pool towels to keep you off the sand. $25 on Amazon.
+It’s so much larger than simply laying down a couple of pool towels to keep you off the sand.
+It also only costs about $25 on Amazon.

 Just a friendly reminder.
 You should go ahead and put the charger in your suitcase now.
 It’s too easy to forget.